 You can visit your municipal government office online or in-person to apply for a permit.
 Depending on how complex your project is, you may need to provide detailed plans.

-Identify What You Can Renovate Yourself
+4. Identify What You Can Renovate Yourself

 There’s no denying that DIY renovations will save you a ton of cash as contractors can be pricey, especially if you use them for every project.
-So if you’re handy (or have some friends or family members who are), figure out which projects you can renovate yourself.
+If you’re handy (or have some friends or family members who are), figure out which projects you can renovate yourself.

 There are two great financing options that can help you pay for the cost of your home as well as the renovations.
 With the Federal Housing Administration (FHA) 203(k) rehabilitation loan or Fannie Mae HomeStyle Renovation Mortgage, you’ll be able to purchase your home and put a reserve in escrow to fund renovations.